Best Chicken Coop Cameras 2026: 5 Top Picks

 Do I need a subscription for a chicken coop camera?

 It depends on the camera.
 The Wyze Cam v3 and Reolink Argus 3 Pro both offer free local storage via microSD card with no subscription required.
-Blink and Ring require subscriptions ($3-4/month) for cloud video history.
+Blink and Ring require subscriptions (about $3 to $4/month) for cloud video history.
 If you want to avoid ongoing costs, go with Wyze or Reolink.

 Can I use a baby monitor instead of a security camera?